autistic-symposium/master-algorithms-py/trees/README.md

 - in a bst, in-order traversal will be sorted in the ascending order (therefore, it's the most frequently used method).

-- converting a sorted array to a bst with inorder has no unique solution (in another hadnd, both preorder and postorder are unique identifiers of a bst).
+- converting a sorted array to a bst with inorder has no unique solution (in another hand, both preorder and postorder are unique identifiers of a bst).

 <br>